suriya0797/face-recognition/facerecognition/README.md

 comparing,the feeding of data is now done manually but in future I automate it.
      Finally you should create seperate table for attendance in which attendance will be marked,I used wampserver with mysql as the backend
+   The harrcascade.yml file which I included in the project is a file which analyzes the image and gives the training.yml file so just store all the image dataset folder,recognizer folder which contains the trainer file,harcascade and all the coding files in one folder so that it will not throw error due to unknown path.